Clean Water for Children Around the World

 Other Supporters and Partners

-Founding Agency Partner Droga5 and Media Supporter MediaVest will support the initiative, once again creating a high-profile, pro-bono ad campaign that will place the UNICEF Tap Project in various media throughout the nation.
+Founding Agency Partner Droga5 and Media Supporter MediaVest also supported the initiative, once again creating a high-profile, pro-bono ad campaign that will place the UNICEF Tap Project in various media throughout the nation.